Introduction to Auto Layout

 Auto layout is a constraint-based layout system.
 It allows developers to create an adaptive UI that responds appropriately to changes in screen size and device orientation.
 Some beginners find it hard to learn.
 Even some developers avoid using it.
 But believe me, you won't be able to live without it when developing an app today.

 When iPhone was first released over ten years ago, it only came with a single screen size: 3.5-inch.
 Later we had the 4-inch iPhone.
 In September 2014, Apple introduced the iPhone 6 and 6 Plus.
-Now Apple's iPhones are available in different screen sizes including 3.5-inch, 4-inch, 4.7-inch, 5.5-inch and 5.8-inch displays.
+Now Apple's iPhones are available in different screen sizes including 3.5-inch, 4-inch, 4.7-inch, 5.5-inch, 5.8-inch, 6.1-inch, and 6.5-inch displays.
 When you design your app UI, you have to cater for all these screen sizes.
 If your app is going to support both iPhone and iPad (also known as a universal app), you will need to make sure the app fits additional screen sizes including 7.9-inch, 9.7-inch, 10.5-inch, and 12.9-inch.

 Without using auto layout, it would be very hard for you to create an app that supports all screen resolutions.
 This is why I want to teach you auto layout at the very beginning of this book, rather than jumping right into coding a real app.
 It will take you some time to master the skill but I want you to understand the underlying concept.
 In this chapter and the one that follows, I want to help you build a solid foundation on designing an adaptive user interface.